For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2

 The only way we know how you can fix this internal failure is to remove the transmission, remove the parts that are in the way of the damaged clutch, then remove the damaged “A” clutch, replace it, then put everything back together again.
 Then, nominally you’ve fixed the problem.

-Problem is, then you haven’t fixed the root cause, so the replacement clutch will soon fail again.
+Problem is, then you haven’t fixed the root cause, so the replacement “A” clutch will soon fail again.
 To fix the root cause you must address the worn pressure regulator in the valve body.

 This is a highly specialized and complex transmission.
 It’s notorious for requiring exceptional cleanliness in the work environment.
 It’s not the sort of thing a typical transmission repair shop or even a skilled amateur would be qualified to rebuild.